thebitmonk/send_post_api/docs/AccountexportedApi.md

-Save statistic to the file and send email <br>
+Save statistic to the file and send email

 ### Example
 ```javascript